 At a minimum, a comparable business location must be able to adequately house the entire business being relocated.
-This includes providing any medically necessary accommodations required by any member of the business.
+This includes reasonable accommodations required by the business owner.
 PRDOH will consider the following additional factors in determining a unit's comparability:

 - Environmental conditions at the location;

 - Distance from the displacement dwelling;

 - Location with respect to access to public utilities, commercial and public facilities, and the displaced person's place of employment;

-- Size of the dwelling site;

-- Cost as compared to the market and the financial means of the displaced business owner; and

-- Length of lease and other rental terms.
+- Size of the dwelling site; - Cost as compared to the market and the financial means of the displaced business owner; and - Length of the lease and other rental terms.